 Institutional constraints include matters related to political issues, public opinion, and other non-technical factors that could impact project approval.
 Institutional and political factors can influence CSO control projects as most part of such project is generally funded by tax payers or sewer rate payers.
 The general public must be convinced that the proposed project is cost-effective and for the public good, so that possible public rejection is minimized.
 This is important to support the fundraising needed for implementation of the project.
-North Bergen has continued raising public awareness about the LTCP project through ongoing public participation activities with PVSC, as stressed in the NJPDES permit, and EPA policy and related guidance for the LTCP.
+The North Bergen Municipal Utilities Authority and the Town of Guttenberg has continued raising public awareness about the LTCP project through ongoing public participation activities, as indicated in the NJPDES PermitsNorth Bergen has continued raising public awareness about the LTCP project through ongoing public participation activities with PVSC, as stressed in the NJPDES permit, and EPA policy and related guidance for the LTCP.
 It is to be noted that North Bergen is a densely developed urban municipality with poverty levels at or above the state average.
 Therefore, it is acknowledged that negotiations amongst politicians, institutions, and other stakeholders and interested parties are necessary to ensure that CSO control measures that are technically feasible for North Bergen are also financially and politically feasible.